sandipbhowmik/abb-demo/task1-infra-as-code-design/README.md

 - **Name Resolution**
   - Private access to MySQL via **Private DNS zone** `privatelink.mysql.database.azure.com` linked to the VNet.
 - **Egress**
   - ACR and Key Vault are public by default in this baseline.
-See security recommendations for **Private Endpoints** and firewall hardening.
+For Production deployment security recommendation to implement **Private Endpoints** and firewall hardening.
 - **Ingress**
   - This baseline does not prescribe a specific ingress controller/WAF.
-If Internet ingress is required, add **NGINX Ingress** or **Application Gateway Ingress Controller (AGIC)** with **WAF** and DNS records.
+Added **NGINX Ingress** as ingress controller later for internet access. **Application Gateway Ingress Controller (AGIC)** with **WAF**, DNS records can be created as required.

 ---